-Whilst all locally maintained schools (i.e. community, foundation, voluntary aided, voluntary controlled, community special and foundation special schools) are deemed to be entities controlled by the Council, only the income, expenditure, assets, liabilities, reserves and cash flows that would be recognised by a 'school as an entity' are consolidated into the Council's financial statements.
+Whilst all locally maintained schools (i.e. community, foundation, voluntary aided, voluntary controlled, community special and foundation special schools) are deemed to be entities controlled by the Council, the Council only consolidates the income, expenditure, assets, liabilities, reserves and cash flows that would be recognised by a 'school as an entity' into its financial statements.

-Land and buildings provided by religious bodies for use by voluntary controlled, voluntary aided and certain foundation schools without the right to continuing use, such that they can be taken back by the owners at any point, are not recognised in the Council's financial statements, even though these assets may continue to be used by these schools for many years into the future.
+The Council has determined that it should not recognise the land and buildings provided by religious bodies for use by voluntary controlled, voluntary aided and certain foundation schools into the Council's financial statements, even though the land and buildings may continue to be used by these schools for many years into the future.
+The Council has made this judgement on the basis that it does not have the right to continuing use the land and buildings because that they can be taken back by the owners at any point.
 At 31 March 2020, land and buildings for 43 voluntary-controlled (2018/19: 47), 48 voluntary-aided (2018/19: 51) and 4 foundation schools (2018/19: 4) were provided by religious bodies without the right to continuing use.